 - No matter how you rank organically for the local keywords, you will still lose to the Google Maps top-3 results.

 - Only the top-3 Google Maps results are displayed before users will need to click “more places”.
 We call these 3 the Google Maps 3-pack, and will play an important role in local SEO.

 What do these three mean?
 Meaning, getting on this 3-pack of Google Maps results should be the most important goal of local SEO.
 This is where you’ll get the most exposure, that will then translate to more conversions and revenue.

 Does this mean ranking organically in local keywords is no longer important?
 Not at all.
 First, ranking organically will actually help boost your Google Maps ranking.
 It will also help with conversions, as there are indeed people who prefer organic results.

 So, local SEO will focus on two things: ranking on organic search for the relevant keywords, and ranking on Google Maps.
 For the rest of this guide, we will discuss these two aspects one by one.
 First, we will focus on how we can rank on the 3-pack of Google Maps.

 Local SEO: How To Rank on Google Maps Results

 Before we can start optimizing to rank higher on Google Maps results, we must first learn about the important factors that will affect your ranking.

-While there is always much debate about ranking signals, both for local SEO and organic SEO, according to a study by Moz, here are the most important ranking factors for Google Maps ranking:
+While there is always much debate about ranking signals, both for local SEO and organic SEO, according to a study by Mike, here are the most important ranking factors for Google Maps ranking:

 - Your Google My Business listing optimizations (more on this below).
 This will include your business’s location in relations to the searcher’s, keyword optimizations within your listing, usage of categories and attributes, and so on.